Ways To Hide Hair Thinning: How To Cover Women's Bald Spots?

 Long Layers

-Long layers are a great option for women with thinning hair because they can add volume and movement to your hair.
-Your hair stylist will cut your hair into layers of varying lengths, starting at the crown of your head and working down to the ends.
+Long layers are considered of the most voluminous hairstyles.
+Ask your stylist for long layers, maybe 3-4 layers at least.
+This adds dimension and depth and the hair look effortlessly full.
 This will create a natural-looking shape that can help disguise thinning hair.
 You can style your long layers with a side part or center part, and add volume with a little bit of hairspray.

 Beachy Waves

 Beachy waves are a great option for women with thinning hair because they can add texture and volume to your hair.
 To create beachy waves, start by washing your hair and towel-drying it.
-Apply a small amount of mousse to your hair, and then use a curling iron to create loose waves.
-Once you have finished curling your hair, use your fingers to separate the curls and create a natural, tousled look.
+Then put a small amount of serum and then curl your using a wide roller.
+Once all your hair is nicely curled, separate and loosen them using your fingers.

 Ponytail